NREL/CampusEnergyModeling/Demo/integrated_campus_demo/README.txt

 Instructions:
 1. Open MATLAB and set the working directory to the folder that contains this README file.
 2. Ensure that EnergyPlus, MLE+, SSC, and SimPowerSystems are installed and properly configured.
-3. Edit the initialization script 'integrated_campus_demo_init.m' to specify the path to your local EnergyPlus installation and select a source for the weather data.
+3. Edit the initialization script 'integrated_campus_demo_init.m' to select a source for the weather data.
 4. Run the initialization script to initialize the model and weather data.
 (This should also automatically open the 'integrated_campus_demo.mdl' Simulink model.)
 5. Run the Simulink model and examine the results in the scopes.

 Comments:
-1. This demo is in an intermediate state.
-Some clean up will likely occur in the future.
+1. This demo requires a custom build of EnergyPlus (8.0.1); it is not intended for release until it can be modified and verified to work with an official EnergyPlus release (e.g. 8.1).